Yes, to grow muscle you have to train hard. But does that also mean that you have to train every set to the limit – that is, to failure?

 4. As a beginner, you can safely stay away from muscle failure (1-3 RIR): consistent training and correct execution of exercises are your most important training pillars.
 As an intermediate you usually train close to muscle failure, but not completely: you use 1-2 RIR.
 As an advanced lifter you also train some sets until muscle failure, albeit only with isolation exercises and only in the last set of an exercise.

-5. Beginners but also advanced lifters often have trouble estimating the right number of RIR.
-To that end, it helps to train to muscle failure every now and then, so that you experience firsthand what it is.
+6. Both beginners and advanced users often have trouble estimating the correct number of RIR.
+To this end, it helps to train to muscle failure every now and then, so that you experience what it is like.

 WHAT (REAL) MUSCLE FAILURE IS